williangringo/SMTPPro/README.md

 Unfortunately, I saw this review like "nice extension but not working with ASchroder_SMTPPro....email logging not working".
 So, I updated some potion of code.
 But, original author is Ashley Schroder and WebFlakeStudio.

 If you want to add these code, you should already add SMTPPro Extension.
-After your installation is complte, you will see SMTPPro Folder on yourmagentofolder/app/code/community/Aschroder.
+After your installation is complete, you will see SMTPPro Folder on yourmagentofolder/app/code/community/Aschroder.

 Code changes have Block,etc, Helper and Model Only.
 I can't 100% warrant to this codes.
 But, when I tested on Magento 1.7.0.2, it's work.